madebygps/7-day-youtube-starterkit/start-here/README.md

 ### Software

-You'll need something to record your screen and to edit videos with.
+You'll need something to record your screen, video editor, and something to make Thumbnails with.

 #### Screen recording